Managing Available Database and File-based Libraries

 Browsing components in an external database linked through a database library.

 By default, only the Part Number and Library Ref fields are displayed in the component listing region of the panel.
 To 'expose' other fields in the database table, right-click in the region and choose Select Columns from the context menu.
-This will give you access to the Select Columns dialog, from where you can enable the display of any of the additional fields in that table.
+This will give you access to the Select Columns dialog, in which you can enable the display of any of the additional fields in that table.

 Localized Caching of Symbols and Models Used by SVN Database Libraries